lvgl/lvgl/docs/widgets/extra/spinbox.md

 `lv_spinbox_set_range(spinbox, -1000, 2500)` sets a range.
 If the value is changed by `lv_spinbox_set_value`, by *Keys*,`lv_spinbox_increment/decrement` this range will be respected.

 `lv_spinbox_set_step(spinbox, 100)` sets which digits to change on increment/decrement.
-Only 10^n values values can be set, and not for example 3.
+Only multiples of ten can be set, and not for example 3.

 ### Format

-`lv_spinbox_set_digit_format(spinbox, digit_count, separator_position)` sets the number format. `digit_count` is the number of digit excluding the decimal separator and the sign.
+`lv_spinbox_set_digit_format(spinbox, digit_count, separator_position)` sets the number format. `digit_count` is the number of digits excluding the decimal separator and the sign.
-`separator_position` is the number of digit before the decimal point.
-If 0, decimal point is not
+`separator_position` is the number of digits before the decimal point.
+If 0, no decimal point is displayed.

 ### Rollover
-`lv_spinbox_set_rollover(spinbox, true/false)` enables/disabled rolloiver mode.
-If the minimum or maximum values is reached with rollover the value will change to the other limit.
-If not enabled the value will be reamain at the minimum or maximum value.
+`lv_spinbox_set_rollover(spinbox, true/false)` enables/disabled rollover mode.
+If either the minimum or maximum value is reached with rollover enabled, the value will change to the other limit.
+If rollover is disabled the value will be remain at the minimum or maximum value.

 ## Events
 - `LV_EVENT_VALUE_CHANGED` Sent when the value has changed.